 - Wassermann EM.
 Risk and safety of repetitive transcranial magnetic stimulation: report and suggested guidelines from the International Workshop on the Safety of Repetitive Transcranial Magnetic Stimulation, June 5-7, 1996.
 Electroencephalogr Clin Neurophysiol.
 1998 Jan;108(1):1-16.
 PubMed.

-- Rossi S, Hallett M, Rossini PM, Pascual-Leone A. Safety, ethical considerations, and application guidelines for the use of transcranial magnetic stimulation in clinical practice and research.
+- Rossi S, Hallett M, Rossini PM, Pascual-Leone A, Safety of TMS Consensus Group.
+Safety, ethical considerations, and application guidelines for the use of transcranial magnetic stimulation in clinical practice and research.
 Clin Neurophysiol.
 2009 Dec;120(12):2008-39.
 Epub 2009 Oct 14 PubMed.

 - Cognitive Deficits Arise From Network, Not Regional, Dysfunction